Rough Gems FAQs

 When will I be notified of a decision regarding my application?

-We will notify all applicants by the beginning of October.
+We will notify all applicants in mid November of 2025.

 When does the planning process for exhibitions begin?

-Union Hall will host a private Rough Gems Orientation with the 2024 Rough Gems curators on Sunday, October 15 from 10am - 5pm at the gallery.
-Virtual weekly check ins with the Chief Curator will be scheduled with each curatorial team following orientation.
+Union Hall will host a private orientation with the selected 2026 Rough Gems curators in person at Union Hall on one of the following dates December 7, 8, or 9 from 10am - 5pm based on the schedules of accepted applicants.
+Virtual weekly check-ins with the Chief Curator will be scheduled with each curatorial team following orientation.